-As of 2025, video makes up nearly 82% of global internet traffic, with monetization platforms enabling creators to earn billions through ads, subscriptions, and pay-per-view.
+As of April 2026, video continues to dominate global internet traffic, accounting for the majority of overall online data consumption, with monetization platforms enabling creators to earn billions through ads, subscriptions, and pay-per-view models.

 Platforms like YouTube, Vimeo, Flicknexs, and Webnexs support AVOD, SVOD, and TVOD models for creators and businesses worldwide.